datagouv/datagouv_client/README.md

     folder="data",  # if not specified, saves them into your working directory resources_types=["main", "documentation"],  # default is only main resources )

+organization = Organization("646b7187b50b2a93b1ae3d45")  # you can find an organization's id in the `Informations` tab of its landing page, in "Informations techniques"
+# you can loop through the organization's datasets
+for dat in organization.datasets():
+    print(f"{dat.title} has {len(dat.resources)} resources")
 ```

 > **Note:** If you encounter errors during API calls, the client will raise appropriate exceptions (e.g., `PermissionError` for authentication issues, `requests.exceptions.HTTPError` for API errors).